lsrawat/nuxt-practice/README.md

 + Implemented an id-generator for generating an id in front end using Vuex store for avoiding repetiotion in v-for key bindings.
 (Although in real life scenarios this part will always happen in back-end, I did this here to mantain consistency in data and implement Vuex).

 + Created a local mixin for filtering the list according to pending or completed status (Could also be achieved using normal utils, but wanted to try out mixins).

++ Attempting to cache the rendered HTML for each route using rendered hooks.
+Storing the rendered HTML in lru-cache in node server.
+Code is in the cache branch.